Genre: Platformer | Players: 1-2 | Developer: Rare

 It may show signs of age and use too many boss re-colors (i.e., any at all), but if you’re visiting for the right reasons this is more than smooth enough to still warrant your time in 2015.

-Buyer’s Guide: It was originally on SNES but it’s since been ported to the GBA.
+Buyer’s Guide: It was originally on SNES, but it’s since been ported to the GBA and the SNES mini.
 It WAS on the Virtual Console, but apparently Nintendo (or some legal remnant of Rare) doesn’t like to make free money.
 You know what to dooooo~

 3½ Friendly Acts of Violence out of 5